 ‘In my book [Digital Games After Climate Change], I highlighted this shifting of loads to times with lower emissions as one part of the solution to games emissions.
 Delaying or shifting downloads and system updates is a relatively small inconvenience with potential to add up over time.’

-For more insights on the environmental impact of the
+For more insights on the environmental impact of the video game industry, subscribe to the AfterClimate newsletter, Greening the Games Industry.

 More about Xbox’s Climate Aware update can be found on Xbox Wire.